yogsototh/krambook/README.md

 This is what this simple project try to achieve.
 You can declare macros directly in markdown:

-    %%% macroname %%% a \LaTeX macro value %%%

-    %%% anotherone %%% a \linebreak
+    %%% anotherone %%% a
-                        macro \linebreak
+                        macro
                         on many lines %%%

     %%% code %%% ruby: "a"*3 %%%